AdityaaRavi/Optimized-path/README.md

 - __Part 5:__ Once all that is done, update `README.md` to reflect what classes do what and provide all the information a random fellow Computer Scienist will need to use my program as an API for whatever they do.

-- __Part 6:__ If time permits (looking at what task I took, it probally won't), create a GUI using JavaFX or something modern to make it easier to use my program.
+- __Part 6:__ If time permits (looking at what task I took, I probably won't), create a GUI using JavaFX or something modern to make it easier to use my program.

 ## The actual algorithm ##